Robert Parish: Team USA 1975

-Between his junior and senior years, Parish played for Team USA at the 1975 Pan American Games.
+Between his junior and senior years at Centenary, Parish played for Team USA at the 1975 Pan American Games.
 His difficulties with the NCAA indirectly led to his not being recommended for a spot on the team.
-Centenary paid his way to Salt Lake City to try out; he made the team, was unanimously elected captain, and led the team to a gold medal.
+Centenary paid his way to Salt Lake City to enable him to try out for Team USA.
+Parish made the team, was unanimously elected captain, and led the team to a gold medal.

 College legacy

 Throughout his time at Centenary, Parish chose not to escape anonymity by either jumping to the National Basketball Association or American Basketball Association (the latter of which existed until the ABA–NBA merger in 1976), or by transferring to another college, even though the professional ranks offered him potential riches and a transfer would have given him eligibility and far more publicity.
 At the time, professional scouts did not question his physical skills, but were divided as to whether his decision to stay at Centenary was a show of loyalty or evidence of poor decision-making.
 For his part, Parish said, "I didn't transfer because Centenary did nothing wrong.
 And I have no regrets.
 None."

 Overall, Parish averaged 21.6 points and 16.9 rebounds in his 108-game career at Centenary and 24.8 points and 18 rebounds as a senior.
 The Sporting News named him a first-team All-American as a senior.

-In 2018, the NCAA announced that Parish's records would be recognized and placed into the NCAA Record Book after a formal appeal from Centenary College to do so was honored.
+In 2018, following a formal appeal from Centenary College, the NCAA announced that Parish's records would be recognized and placed into the NCAA Record Book.